DeaDBeeF-Player/deadbeef-plugin-builder/README.md

 8. Run readelf -d on all your *.so files, to verify they link to what they need to link.
 9. After this is done - you're ready to submit a pull request.
 Hopefully you know how to do it.
 If not -- please refer to github manual.

+## Running a build locally, via docker

+1. Install docker
+2. Run once: `./docker-bootstrap.sh` -- this would create the base image.
+3. Run for each build: `./docker-build.sh`